 - A basic facial toner (see recipe below)

 - Refreshing face mist (which also works as easy micellar water)

-- Addition to face masks (with bentonite clay or any other type of clay)
+- Rose water face mask (with bentonite clay or any other type of clay)

 - Natural perfume for hair and skin (when using pure hydrosol on its own)